Robustness of the Floquet-assisted superradiant phase and possible laser operation: Parametrically Driven Dicke Model

 with the driving field

-$\omd$ is the driving frequency and $\ed$ is the effective driving strength that takes the dimension of frequency squared. $\ed$ can be related to electric field strengths of driving terms in other systems \cite{FSP} that motivate this form of our model. $\omega_c$ is the cavity frequency.
+$\omd$ is the driving frequency and $\ed$ is the effective driving strength that takes the dimension of frequency squared. $\ed$ can be related to electric field strengths of driving terms in other systems that motivate the general form of this Hamiltonian. $\omega_c$ is the cavity frequency.
 The frequencies $\omega_z^j$ are frequencies of the TLSs.
 We first choose these to be equal, i.e. $\omega_z^j = \omega_z$, and later consider a distribution of frequencies $\omega_z^j$, to model inhomogeneous broadening. $\sigma_k^j$ is the $k$th Pauli-matrix acting on the $j$th TLS, where $\sigma_\pm^j=(\sigma_x^j\pm i\sigma_y^j)/2$. $a^{(\dagger)}$ is the annihilation (creation) operator of the photon mode in the cavity. $\lambda$ is the coupling strength between the TLSs and the cavity.
 We consider a mean-field ansatz which separates the model into the two sub-Hamiltonians

+Here $\braket{\sigma_x^j}$ and $\braket{a+a^\dagger}$ are the expectation values of the respective operators.
 The dynamics generated by Eq.~\ref{Hc} are solved by a coherent state characterised by $\alpha=\braket{a}$ which acts as the order-paramater of superradiant phases.
 The dynamics of $\alpha$ are governed by the equation of motion

 where $\kappa$ is the cavity loss rate.
 Additionally, we express the dynamics of the $j$th TLS via the Lindblad master equation which we write as